-A rejected session is assigned to the same representative twice unless it is manually transferred into another queue for which that representative is available.
+A rejected session is never assigned to the same representative twice unless it is manually transferred into another queue for which that representative is available.
 If a session cycles through all available representatives for the queue and is not accepted, it remains in queue until someone manually accepts or transfers it.

 Alternatively, if your administrator has set up a waiting session rule for this queue, the session is either given an audible alert when it is overdue, or it is transferred to an overflow queue.
 If that overflow queue has a waiting session rule set up that transfers the session back to the first queue, the session could potentially bounce back and forth between the queues until it is accepted.

 A session is not assigned to a representative if that representative is unavailable.